 Each job posting should have a job location.

 Why do we even need to say that?

 A job position may be in Bangalore, but allow working from Kochi, or even Seattle.
-Or it may be a remote position in Bangalore, that allows the associate to work from anywhere as long as they can come to weekly meetings in person held in Bangalore.
+Or it may be a remote position in Bangalore that allows the associate to work from anywhere as long as they can come to monthly in-person meetings held in Bangalore.
 I personally have worked in Tokyo from Portland and in California from Utah, flying in for important meetings or weekly team work as needed.
 Even 100% remote jobs sometimes have requirements such as US only, or within the State of California only.

 If you're talking with an account manager at iBCScorp about filling a position within your company, we will want to understand a bit about your company, and even the department and team in which the new employee will be working before we can make a job posting.

 The reason we need to understand the company and team is that we need to sell the company, the department, the team, the position, and the opportunity to the applicant.
-We also have to make sure there is a good fit for the applicant within your company.
+We also have to make sure it's a good fit within your company.

 This is why every job posting we provide has information about the company for whom we are posting the job.
 Not just generic requirement information, but specific information that helps the applicant understand why he/she should be willing to leave their current position with the company they know and love and set sail to the new and unknown shores of your company.

 We will not post a job or try to fill a job for a client unless we can tell the applicant What's In It for Me (WIFM).
 We use this information: